Dpurnima/PostgreSQL_PgAdmin_DockerImage/README.md

 > NOTE: The Port `5432` is the default port number for postgreSQL using the command

-The Docker container IPAdress can be found using the command:
+The Docker PostgreSQL_client container IPAdress can be found using the command:
 ```
-$ docker inspect (containerName)
+$ docker inspect (postgresql-client_containerName)
 ```

 Example:
 ```
-$ docker inspect cont_postgresql
+$ docker inspect pgadmin
 ```

 This will render all the information about the cotainer in a JSON array.